godaddy-wordpress/woocommerce-product-sku-generator/readme.txt

 2. Automatic SKU generation upon publish / update
 3. Automatic variation SKUs based on attributes (if enabled)
 4. Variation SKU generated when you set the parent SKU (if you only generate variation SKUs)

+== Other Notes ==

+In very rare cases, you may find that variation SKUs do not sort attributes in the same order.
+For example, one variation may be `tee-shirt-large-black`, and another could be `tee-shirt-black-medium`.

+If this occurs, you can force attributes to sort themselves consistently before generating the SKU, which will resolve this problem.
+You could also consider this for new installations.

+**Be sure you want to enable this** if you have existing SKUs, as variation SKUs that were generated previously _could_ be overridden while updating a product &ndash; they'll be re-generated with the forced attribute order.

+To force attribute sorting, add this code snippet where you add your site modifications, such as a custom plugin or theme's functions.php:

+`
+add_filter( 'wc_sku_generator_force_attribute_sorting', '__return_true' );
+`

 == Changelog ==